 – A modelling framework that couples multi-scale mechanistic models with in-depth genome/proteome, cell physiology and whole organ (biomechanical and fluid dynamic) models

 – Subsequently, investigate methods validity and relevance for “quantitative prediction” of treatment outcome in a clinical proof-of-concept trial (demonstrator) of patients with aortic valve diseases.

-- Kraus, M., Schapranow, M.: An In-Memory Database Platform for Systems Medicine.
-International Conference on Bioinformatics and Computational Biology. bl.
+Kraus, M., Schapranow, M.-P.: An In-Memory Database Platform for Systems Medicine.
+Proceedings of the International Conference on Bioinformatics and Computational Biology. bl.
 93--100.
 The International Society for Computers and Their Applications (ISCA) (2017).

 Kraus, M., Niedermeier, J., Jankrift, M., Tietboehl, S., Stachewicz, T., Folkerts, H., Uflacker, M., Neves, M.: Olelo: a web application for intuitive exploration of biomedical literature.
 Nucleic acids research.
 (2017).